St Joseph's College, Melbourne: Post 2010

 In 2010 extensive refurbishment work was carried out on the Pascoe Vale site by its new owners and later reopened as Saint Joseph Campus of Antonine College.
 At the end of the 2010 academic year the North Melbourne campus closed with a final Commemorative Mass and a range of ceremonies attended by current and past students and staff.
 In 2011 the site was temporarily closed as plans for a new learning center were formulated.

 At the beginning of 2012 St. Joseph's Flexible Learning Centre opened at the old St. Joseph's site in North Melbourne.
 It is part of the Youth Plus Network managed by Edmund Rice Education Australia and is just one of many such centers around Australia.
 Its aim is to, provide young people with an opportunity to re-engage in education in a supported learning environment.
 At the end of the 2014 academic year 292 students were officially enrolled full-time at the centre to work with the 50 staff, made up of teachers, social workers and support staff.

+St. Josephs FLC was shortly thereafter rebranded as Saints College and remains as part of the Edmund Rice Education Australia network.

-Alumni
+Former Alumni

 Australian rules football

 'North' produced more than 50 Victorian Football League players, some of whom are listed below.
 A number of others also played with the Victorian Football Association, other major leagues or served as coaches or administrators.